MelanieLinares/portfolio-new/site/content/post/ncdot-accessibility.md

 titlenormal: to meet Section 508 compliance
 client: NC Department of Transportation
 weight: 1
-notice: Photo by KOBU Agency on Unsplash, edited to show NCDOT homepage
 introheading: Creating a plan for usability and accessibility
 overviewheading: Why the concern over accessibility?
 purplesectionheading: Conducting the accessibility audit